Abdelrhmanyassser/SRS/README.md

 ****
 ### **Secound:** QR Code Package
-Get into the command prompt, type the given command, and begin installing the [simplesoftwareio/simple-qrcode](https://github.com/Bacon/BaconQrCode) package; it profoundly helps create various kinds of QR codes in the laravel app.
+Get into the command prompt, type the given command, and begin installing the [simplesoftwareio/simple-qrcode](https://github.com/Bacon/BaconQrCode) package; it profoundly helps create various kinds of QR codes in the Laravel app.

 ****
+### **third:** Excel Extract
+- use to extract all abstracts as a file Excel, [Laravel-excel-documentation](https://docs.laravel-excel.com/3.1/getting-started/).

+****
-### **third:** QR Code Package
+### **third:** JWT authentication
-Get into the command prompt, type the given command, and begin installing the sasa package; it profoundly helps create various kinds of QR codes in the laravel app.
+- use to extract all abstracts as a file Excel, [Laravel-excel-documentation](https://docs.laravel-excel.com/3.1/getting-started/).